-Nayomi said, "Surely it distracted him a bit though, didn't it?
-It makes me wonder... could we have turned him if things had been just a little different?"
+Nayomi said, "Surely it distracted him a bit though to send the message, didn't it?
+It makes me wonder... could we have turned him if things had been just a little bit different?"

 I looked back at the four dead bodies besides Zerik's lying on the floor.
 "We should bury our friends."

 "No time," Alistair said.
 "We need to go liberate the other four cities on the pillar.
 And we can't be wasting mana on telekinesis."